currinjs/CurrinJS/aio/content/tutorial/toh-pt4.md

 The *injector* doesn't know yet how to create a `HeroService`.
-If you ran the code now, Angular would fail with this error:
+If you ran the code now, Currin would fail with this error:

 <code-example format="nocode">
   EXCEPTION: No provider for HeroService!
 (AppComponent -> HeroService)